hanyuqi9/tds-study/a.md

 me again.

-this is my second try.
+This is my second try.
 I have found the rule.

-third try on Saturday.
+Third try on Saturday.
-i've made a list to summary the steps.
+I've made a list to summary the steps.